 for the sauce:

-- Heat oil in a skillet over medium heat, then add the tofu and fry on all sides.
-While the tofu is cooking, make the sauce: whisk all sauce ingredients together then set aside.
+- While the tofu is cooking, make the sauce: whisk all sauce ingredients together in a glass measuring cup and set aside.

 - In a separate skillet, heat 1 tablespoon of oil over medium heat, then add the broccoli and sauté for 2 minutes before adding 2-4 tablespoons of water and cooking until it's fork tender.
 Then, add a little more oil, along with the spinach and garlic and cook until the spinach is soft, 1-2 minutes.